Still34/AffinityPatcher/README.md

 # DxOPatcher

 Simple application for patching license activation against DxO PhotoLab.
-This application patches the following features from the Affinity Persona assembly,
+This application patches the following features from the DxO activation-related assemblies,

-- License check (entitlement to run)
+- License check
-- Eula acceptance
-- Crash report uploading
-- Analytics upload

 ## Usage